Mariah Carey: 1988–1992: Mariah Carey, Emotions and MTV Unplugged

 In December 1988, Carey accompanied Starr to a music executive's party and handed her demo tape to the head of Columbia Records, Tommy Mottola.
 After listening to the tape during the ride home, he immediately requested the driver turn around.
 She had already left the event, and Mottola spent two weeks looking for her.
 Another record label expressed interest and a bidding war ensued.
 He signed Carey to Columbia and enlisted producers Ric Wake, Narada Michael Walden, and Rhett Lawrence for her first album.

-Columbia marketed Carey as the main female artist on their roster and spent over $1 million promoting Carey's debut studio album, Mariah Carey.
 On June 5, 1990, Carey made her first public appearance at the 1990 NBA Finals, singing "America the Beautiful".
 The highlight was the whistle note toward the song's conclusion, sparking CBS Sports anchor Pat O'Brien to declare, "The palace now has a queen."
-The album topped the US Billboard 200 for eleven consecutive weeks, after Carey's exposure at the 33rd Annual Grammy Awards, where she won the award for Best New Artist, and Best Female Pop Vocal Performance for her single "Vision of Love".
-The album's singles "Vision of Love", "Love Takes Time", "Someday", and "I Don't Wanna Cry" all topped the US Billboard Hot 100.
+Columbia marketed Carey as the main female artist on their roster and spent over $1 million promoting Carey's debut studio album, Mariah Carey.
+The album topped the US Billboard 200 for eleven consecutive weeks, after Carey's exposure at the 33rd Annual Grammy Awards, where she won the award for Best New Artist, and Best Female Pop Vocal Performance for her first single "Vision of Love".
+It became her first US Billboard Hot 100 chart-topper, followed by the album's follow-up singles "Love Takes Time", "Someday", and "I Don't Wanna Cry".
 Mariah Carey was the best-selling album in the United States in 1991, and achieved worldwide sales of 15 million copies.
+Billboard named Carey the Greatest Pop Star of 1991.